Democratic Access Control

 Viewer does not support full SVG 1.1

-The desktop system could displays its own digital identity as an qrcode on its screen.
+The desktop system displays a digital identity as an qrcode on its screen.
 Any user, who would like to use or operate on this pc, can use his own digital identity on his smartphone.
-He thus simply takes a photo of the qrcode, and approves with his own identity that he would like to “use” the desktop.
-We do not want to add a signature to the digital identity of the desktop!
-We just need to create the digital proof in terms of a content based signature or zero knowledge proof (zkproof).
-The user adds the timestamp and a signature, and stores both in his time stamped attestation (TSA) based protocol.
-By publishing this TSA to the company the user identification can be carried out before the user actually logs into the computer.
+He thus simply make a photo of the qrcode, and approves with his own identity that he would like to “use” the desktop.
+We do not want add a signature to the digital identity of the desktop!
+We just create a digital proof (a content based signature of the zkproof), plus then adding the timestamp and a signature, storing both in the TSA based protocol of the user.
+By publishing this attestation to the company (by means of e.g. an relay server) the company receives the user identification.
 How can the user unlock the desktop?
-E.g. by supplying the zkproof attribute (which could be based on random data) to the desktop as the password.
-Any server within the company can then check the zkproof added to the desktop identity with the published TSA entry and “knows” which user is currently operating on the desktop system.
+By supplying a zkproof attribute (based on random data) to the desktop as the password.
+Any server within the company can then check to zkproof added to the desktop identity with the published TSA entry.

-We could extend the example above with more details on the the user management system of the company.
-But let’s return to our initial search-entry use-case, and add more components that we could need.
+We could extend the example above with the user management system in the company, but let’s return to our initial search-entry use-case, and add more components that we would need.

 Adding Distributed Search Entries

-In our NGIZeroDiscovery project we build up the capabilities to store search records in our identity hash table (IHT).
+In our NGIZeroDiscover we build up the capabilities to store search records in our identity hash table (IHT).
 Nevertheless, if everybody could add search entries, the database would be full soon, and there could be lot of malicious content floating around.
-Although we only store privacy preserving record linkage (PPRL) and the public access token in our search entries, the potential for misuse is already high enough.
-Currently there would be no governance structure, that on one side helps people to be found by queries, and on the other hand allows to augment and moderate the search entries?
+Although we only store the PPRL and the public access token in our search entries, the potential for misuse is already high enough.
+So how can we build a governance structure, that on one side helps people to be found by queries, and on the other hand allows to enable a governance on the search entries?

 Search Entry Optimizer